 In many cases, however, we might not want to optimize a landing page for SEO and we would instruct Google to not index our page.
 Why would we do this?
 There are several reasons.
 Here are a few:

 - The content might be timely and only relevant at a specific time of year or for a once-off event.

 - You might have a product page or homepage with very similar information and you don’t want to duplicate your content or risk keyword cannibalisation

 - You don’t want people to find a special offer that is only available to visitors through certain channels.

 Landing page vs splash page

-The former is a standalone page on your site (or on 3rd party software).
+A landing page is a standalone page on your site or on 3rd party software.
 A splash page is a type of overlay or popup that takes over the screen and covers the content on your website in order to inform or convert a visitor.
 Splash pages tend to give an introduction or teaser of what to expect on the following screens or the actual website.
 Splash pages are often displayed the first time a visitor lands on your website.
 Landing pages are designed to make visitors do something, such as buy a product, sign up for a course, or join an email list.

 Are FAQ pages good landing pages?

 FAQ pages can be great for informing visitors about your product or service.
 They can be used as a resource for answering your visitor's queries but you can also include contact forms, quizzes, surveys, and calculators, and links to your most important pages among the questions and answers.
 Think of these pages as help pages or customer services resources designed as FAQs.